top of page

 Sing Unto God

-In 2022, I supported the launch of Sing Unto God, an organization dedicated to restoring the pipeline of Jewish communal songleaders.
+In 2022, I co-founded Sing Unto God, an organization dedicated to restoring the pipeline of Jewish communal songleaders.

-Now in its third year, Sing Unto God continues to grow and thrive and is having significant impact.
+Now in its fifth year, Sing Unto God continues to grow and thrive, having significant impact on Jewish communal life.

 About Man & God & Law